 In the 1930s Rodolofo Squinzi founded Materiali Ausiliari Per Edilizia e Industria, “auxillary materials for construction and industry”, better known by its initials MAPEI.
 It sold paint, primarily for large construction projects like factories and airports.
 It grew and expanded into adhesives, especially to stick linoleum to the ground, all the rage back then.
 Italy then went through a ceramic boom which brings us to the start of today’s stage, the riders will pedal up the Lamone valley from Faenza and past huge deposits of clay which had been used since ancient times for pottery.
 In Italy’s post-war boom industrial techniques allowed mass production of ceramic tiling and flooring.
 So what?
 Well this manufacturing generated wealth and brands and cycling teams like Ariostea and Panaria thrived from this clay.

-Ariostea ran n from 1984 to 1993, later with a distinctive jersey with a roof tile pattern, one of the earliest cycling jerseys to depict the sponsor’s product.
+Ariostea ran from 1984 to 1993, later with a distinctive jersey with a rooftile pattern on the jersey, one of the earliest cycling jerseys to depict the sponsor’s product.
 The team did well although a lot of its success was probably down to surfing the rising tide of EPO abuse and it was among the first squads to catch the wave in the 1990s.
 Sponsorship by the likes of Ariostea and Panaria tells a tale of mid-size Italian firms able to back a top flight cycling team, something that is almost impossible today given the way the costs of team sponsorship have soared.